What Is Intelligent Automation And How To Make It Work

 Simply put, intelligent automation automates non-routine processes and tasks that require some level of thought.

-The following are some of the main benefits of intelligent process automation for the enterprise:
+The following are some of the main benefits of intelligent business process automation for the enterprise:

 Intelligent automation reduces business processes’ cycle time by eliminating many speed bumps that human intervention brings into those processes.
 Handling periods often fall 50% or more resulting in streamlined execution and improved efficiency.
 Client issues are identified faster and resolved quickly, resulting in improved customer retention and overall customer satisfaction.